duckduckboom/cinema-tickets/README.md

 # Welcome to DuckFlix!

 My version of the cinema-tickets assignment!
+Quack!

 This project simulates cinema ticket booking via a CLI, applying the business rules (given later in this README) and constraints.
 It was built with TDD, and designed to have a clear, straightforward architecture.